10 Best AI Agent Frameworks Compared (2026)

 The flexibility is powerful.
 But I’ll be honest—my first LangChain project took three times longer than expected because I kept getting lost in configuration options.
 Once you internalize the patterns, it speeds up.
 But expect a learning curve.

-LangGraph isn’t a replacement for LangChain—it’s an extension built specifically for complex, stateful agent workflows.
+LangGraph isn’t a replacement for LangChain—it’s an extension built specifically for complex, stateful AI agent orchestration.
 If you’ve outgrown simple chains but find vanilla LangChain unwieldy for branching logic, LangGraph is the answer.

 How LangGraph Works